mainsail-crew/docs/docs/mainsailos/supported-sbcs/orange-pi-4-lts.md

 SPI1 is **enabled by default** in MainsailOS.
 The `spi-spidev` overlay and `spi-dev` kernel module are pre-configured for use with accelerometers for [Input Shaper](https://www.klipper3d.org/Measuring_Resonances.html){:target="_blank"}.

-The SPI1 bus is exposed on the 26-pin GPIO header:
+The SPI device is available at `/dev/spidev1.0`.

 | Function | GPIO Pin   |
 |----------|------------|